Our cult-fave Steam Cream now comes in refills ♻️

 Azelaoyl Bis-Dipeptide-10: reduces the appearance of dark spots and pigmentation.

-Copper tripeptide: Can repair damaged skin and calm inflammation.
+Copper tripeptide: Can calm skin and assist with skin damage.